Comprehensive Guide on How to Plan a Snail Farming Venture

 d.
 Snail farming is not capital and management intensive, especially when compared to poultry and catfish farming.
 The feeds are readily available and you can even produce it yourself as snails feed on waste.
 You can start small from your backyard and grow from there.

-If it has worked elsewhere, it will work in Nigeria and if it works in Nigeria, it should also work elsewhere.
-Below are the five basic steps you need to follow to start a profitable snail farming business in Nigeria.
+Below are the five basic steps you need to follow to start a profitable snail farming business.

 Step 1 – Decide which species of snail to farm